QuarkNet-HEP/2019-QuarkNet-CMS-Data-Summer/README.rst

 .. code-block:: bash

     cmsrel CMSSW_5_3_32
     cd CMSSW_5_3_32/src
     cmsenv
+    scram b

-Note that every time you open a terminal in CERNVM or reload the linux kernel, you **have** to enter cmsenv in the src directory before entering commands.
+Note that every time you open a terminal in CERNVM or reload the linux kernel, **you have to enter cmsenv in the src directory before entering commands.**